-Brioche with Blueberries and Coconut Crumble
+Brioche with Coconut Crumble and Fresh Blueberries

 This coconut and blueberry brioche brings back a lot of memories.
 It reminds me of the time when getting to work before dawn to prepare baked breads used to feel truly effortless.
 It is also something that makes the additional sleep sacrifice a worthwhile sacrifice because I get to be the first person to taste test these babies.